randallkwong/evolution-game/README.md

 Step 3: click “Select plant food”.
 Each Player selects one card from their hand which will add food to the Watering Hole.
 The card’s food value is displayed in each card’s lower left hand corner.
 The card’s (index), which you’ll use to enter your selection, is in the bottom right corner.
 The card you select will be discarded and its value added to the total available plant food in the Watering Hole from which species can feed.

-Step 4: Click “Player 1: Start Phase 3”.
+Step 4: Click “Player 1: Play Cards”.
 In this phase, you will follow instructions to play each card.
 Players can use one card to do any of these 5 actions.

 1) Create a species on the left side of the Player board
 2) Create a species on the right side of the Player board